How to change an Estonian Company name?

 • Name availability checks are not 100% accurate—sometimes names flagged as "probably not acceptable" are actually approved, and vice versa

-Once you've decided to proceed with the name change, prepare and sign these three documents:
+Once you've decided to proceed with the name change, next documents must be prepared:

 1. Shareholders' resolution (decision) regarding the company name change